 I read a post on David Johnson-Davies Arduino and AVR projects blog and immediately fell in love with this little watch.
-I ordered all I needed to make one and ended up making more than I could use so I decided to share them with my fellow electronic enthusiasts.
-Wearing one of these on your wrist to a hackerspace meeting should be fun!
+I ordered all the tiny SMT components I needed to make one and it turned out so nice I thought I'd go ahead share them with my fellow electronic enthusiasts here on Tindie if they wanted one for themselves.
+Wearing one of these on your wrist to a makerspace meeting should be fun!

 I'm just your average electronic hobbyist making things I find fun and useful and I like to share the things I make with men and women who also find these things fun and useful.
 I hand assemble each watch and reflow solder them in my Toast-R-Reflow oven here at my little one bedroom apartment home/workshop in Austin Texas.